PdxCodeGuild/class_mountain_goat/4 Django/labs/lab06-library.md

 ## Part 3

 Create an `index` view that returns a template containing a Vue app.
 The Vue app should have a `books` array in its `data` and send an ajax `GET` request from the app's `created` lifecycle hook.
 It should then show the books in the page.
 Allow the user to enter text and change the page number to get different results.
-You can show the images from the books by concatenating them with
+You can show the image for each book by concatenating them with the url to the image, e.g. `https://raw.githubusercontent.com/PdxCodeGuild/class_mountain_goat/master/4%20Django/labs/images/<image>.jpg`

 ![library](./library.png)